Hamilton: When I had traction control I could put the pedal down as quickly as Vettel

 He said, “The last couple of races haven’t been that good for me, but before that I have been growing an understanding of the car, growing an understanding of how to extract the most from it and we have grown as a team in terms of how we communicate.
 I hope this weekend is even better in that sense.”

 “We are constantly making changes, even after the last race weekend there have been things we can improve on in terms of communication.
 So hopefully we’ll see a better weekend this weekend,” concluded Hamilton who lies third in the championship, albeit 96 points adrift of top spot.
-(Apex)
+(GP247)

 Subbed by AJN.